-If you missed our classroom presentation about 4-year plans and requirements, check out the powerpoint below.
+If you missed our classroom presentation about requirements, senior year planning, and post high school planning, check out the powerpoint below:

 Junior Information: 11th Grade

 This is a key year in the college planning process because you’ll be taking standardized tests, narrowing down your college list, and learning more about financial aid.
 In addition, you’ll need to stay involved in your high school courses and activities.

 Fall: Take the PSAT and start a list of colleges

 Stay on track with your classes and grades.

 Meet with your counselor to see what you still need to take.
 Check on your class rank and your GPA.
 Even if your grades haven’t been that good so far, it’s never too late to improve.
 Colleges like to see an upward trend.

 Take the PSAT-NMSQT (National Merit Scholarship Qualifying Test)

 Taking the test qualifies you for the National Merit Scholarship program, which means you could earn money for college.
 In addition, it’s a good way to practice for the SAT.